 Matt Marble (b.
-1979, Mississippi) is a composer, writer, and visual artist currently living in Greensboro, NC.
+1979, Mississippi) is a composer, writer, and visual artist in Greensboro, NC.
 Working across genres, Matt's music emerges from dreams, meditation, free improvisation, and homespun intuitive methods.
-His scores and drawings, involving symbolic geometries of natural science and dreamscapes, have been exhibited in journals, galleries, and the Museum of Modern Art in Barcelona.
-Recent musical releases include electronic meditations, Mind Chimes and Akasha (2018), animist dream karaoke, Natural Magic (2017), and guitar improvisations, Twilights (2016).
+Often involving symbolic geometries from nature and dreams, his scores have been exhibited in journals, galleries, and the Museum of Modern Art in Barcelona.
+Recent musical works include Altar Songs (2018), electronic meditations, Mind Chimes (2018), and animist dream karaoke, Natural Magic (2017).

 Matt's writing focuses on marginalized American artists who find creative agency through esoteric traditions.
 His doctoral dissertation, Buddhist Bubblegum (NYT, "groundbreaking work"), focuses on the role of esoteric Buddhism in the creative process of NYC "Downtown" composer Arthur Russell.
 Related writings have been published in Abraxas Journal, Ear|Wave|Event, and Desert Suprematism.
 More recently, Matt's podcast, Secret Sound, features the spiritual biographies of America's most forgotten musical visionaries.